xiaovhua/tenvoo/README.md

 **Quick Start**

-You can easily apply TenVOO to your own 3D models with just a few lines of code:
+You can easily apply TenVOO to your own 3D models with just a few lines of code.

 ```python
 import torch